WakuWaku Japan: History

 On 28 July 2016, WakuWaku Japan announced that it would begin broadcasting in Taiwan in September.
 It was officially launched in Taiwan on 1 September 2016, at 19:00 NST (20:00 JST), with its first program, Shiki-Oriori: Japan Food & Festival.
 WakuWaku Japan becomes the first Japanese entertainment TV channel to launch in Sri Lanka along with its debut on Dialog TV on 7 October 2016.

 On 8 November 2016, WakuWaku Japan announced that it would begin broadcasting in Vietnam through VTVcab, a Vietnamese cable pay television service.
 On 1 December, WakuWaku Japan will begin temporarily airing in Vietnam under the name 'WakuWaku Japan Hour', from 18:00 until 21:00 on three different channels are: VTVcab22 LIFE TV, VTVcab8 BiBi, and VTVcab Technical.
 But on 1 April 2018, WakuWaku Japan officially launched in Vietnam, but available on VTVcab and Next TV.

 It was announced on 6 January 2017, WakuWaku Japan would begin broadcasting in Mongolia through Univision and DDish TV.
 On 25 March, WakuWaku Japan officially launched their mascots, Waa and Kuu, to coincide with the premiere of original-produced kids program, WakuWaku be Ponckickies.
 In July 2017 in Taiwan, WakuWaku Japan became officially available on Taiwan Broadcasting Communications.

 On 5 April 2021, WakuWaku Japan began broadcasting in the Philippines through Cignal, a Philippine satellite television and IPTV provider.

 On 2 August 2021, WakuWaku Japan terminated its broadcast on MNC Vision (since its original launch) and a IPTV service MNC Play.
 Meanwhile, the network continued to air via First Media, Transvision and UseeTV.

-The channel ceased operations on 31 March 2022 due to bankruptcy and losses.
-Its programming can be viewed via OTT platforms like Netflix, Amazon Prime Video, Apple TV+, Catchplay+, Viu, WeTV/iflix, iQIYI, Bilibili and Disney+/Disney+ Hotstar across Asia.
+On 25 February 2022, it was announced that WakuWaku Japan would cease operations effective 31 March 2022 due to bankruptcy and losses.
+The channel ceased operations on that same day with the 2020 edition of Summer Vacation with Ariyoshi being its final program aired.
+Some of its programming can be viewed via OTT platforms like Netflix, Amazon Prime Video, Apple TV+, Catchplay+, Viu, WeTV/iflix, iQIYI, Bilibili and Disney+/Disney+ Hotstar across Asia.
 The feed in some countries ceased operations a few minutes or hours before the closure.
-The final program aired was a 2020 edition of Summer Vacation with Ariyoshi.